East of England: Elections

 In the 2015 general election there was an overall swing of 0.25% from the Conservatives to Labour and the Liberal Democrats lost 16% of its vote.
-All of Hertfordshire and Suffolk is now Conservative.
+All of Hertfordshire and Suffolk became Conservative.
 The region's electorate voted 49% Conservative, 22% Labour, 16% UKIP, 8% Liberal Democrat and 4% Green.
 Like other regions, the division of seats favours the dominant party in the region and the Conservatives had 52, Labour 4 (Cambridge, Luton South, Luton North and Norwich South), UKIP 1 (Clacton) and 1 Liberal Democrat (North Norfolk).

+In the 2019 United Kingdom general election, the Conservatives gained Peterborough and Ipswich from Labour.
+They also gained North Norfolk from the Liberal Democrats but lost St Albans to Daisy Cooper.

 Governance and regions

 East of England Plan

 The East of England Plan, a revision of the Regional Spatial Strategy for the East of England, was published on 12 May 2008.
 It was revoked on 3 January 2013.

 Local government

 The official region consists of the following subdivisions:

 Eurostat NUTS

 In the Eurostat Nomenclature of Territorial Units for Statistics (NUTS), the East of England was a level-1 NUTS region, coded "UKH", which was subdivided as follows:

 After the UK's departure from the EU, the UK NUTS regions were renamed as International Territorial Level regions in 2021.